tejaswini22199/KnowledgeShare/Resources/Git_And_GitHub.md

 ### GIT AND GITHUB RESOURCES
-getting familiar with git and GitHub is not that complicated as it may look.
+/getting familiar with git and GitHub is not that complicated as it may look.
 If you’ve never used git or github before or want to know more, there are a bunch of things that you need to learn and use.

 ## Set Up